gengarboot/freecodecamp-gcp-terraform/README.md

     - variables.tf (our variables we will use in our provider.tf)
     - A local file terraform.tfvars that will contain the values automatically to be use in variables.tf

-- Run terraform init to initialize terraform
+- Run terraform init to initialize terraform and get a state file
+- Run terraform apply